The Religion of the Indus Valley Civilization

 3. They were familiar with some form of yoga and meditation.

-6. They probably believed in magical rituals, charms and amulets and also in spirits and
+6. They might have also believed in magical rituals, charms and amulets, and so also in spirits and demons.

 7. They mostly cremated the dead along with some objects as offerings for use in their after lives.

 Who were the Indus People?